On the origin of the Boltzmann distribution: Preliminaries

 \section{Preliminaries}

-Recall that $\cP(\N)$ is the set of polynomials $p(x) = \sum_{k=0}^d p_k x^k$ such that $p_k \geq 0$ and $p(1)=\sum_k p_k = 1$.
+Recall that $\cP$ is the set of polynomials $p(x) = \sum_{k=0}^d p_k x^k$ such that $p_k \geq 0$ and $p(1)=\sum_k p_k = 1$.
 We denote by $\deg(p)$ the degree of $p$.
-The set $\cP(\N)$ is contained in $\cM(\N)$, the set of polynomials $p$ such that $p(1)=1$ and $p(x)>0$ for all $x>0$.
-Note that the latter condition can be equivalently changed to $p(x) \neq 0$ for all $x>0$, so that $\cM(\N)$ consists of the polynomials $p$ with no positive roots such that $p(1)=1$.
+The set $\cP$ is contained in $\cM$, the set of polynomials $p$ such that $p(1)=1$ and $p(x)>0$ for all $x>0$.
+Note that the latter condition can be equivalently changed to $p(x) \neq 0$ for all $x>0$, so that $\cM$ consists of the polynomials $p$ with no positive roots such that $p(1)=1$.

 For notational convenience, we will sometimes omit normalization constants, often writing these polynomials in monic form.
-For example, $p(x)=(x+1)/2 \in \cP(\N)$ will be written as $p(x)=x+1$.
+For example, $p(x)=(x+1)/2 \in \cP$ will be written as $p(x)=x+1$.
 Similarly, an expression of the form $\Phi[(x+1)/2] = (x+2)/3$ will be written more succinctly as $\Phi[x+1]=x+2$.
-Since every polynomial with non-positive roots can be normalized to a unique $p \in \cM(\N)$, and since normalization preserves the support and commutes with multiplication, this will introduce no ambiguity.
+Since every polynomial with non-positive roots can be normalized to a unique $p \in \cM$, and since normalization preserves the support and commutes with multiplication, this will introduce no ambiguity.

-For $\gamma>0$, let $\Psi_\gamma \colon \cM(\N) \to \cM(\N)$ be given by
+For $\gamma>0$, let $\Psi_\gamma \colon \cM \to \cM$ be given by

 Note that we omit normalization constants, as explained above; the normalized form is $\Psi_\gamma[p] = p(x/\gamma)/p(1/\gamma)$.
 In terms of probability measures, $\Psi_\gamma$ corresponds to the map $\Phi_\beta$ from the introduction, for $\beta = \log \gamma$.
-In particular, it is easy to verify that $\Psi_\gamma$ is support-preserving and multiplicative, and---importantly---that it maps $\cP(\N)$ to $\cP(\N)$.
+In particular, it is easy to verify that $\Psi_\gamma$ is support-preserving and multiplicative, and---importantly---that it maps $\cP$ to $\cP$.

-The following lemma is a strengthening of Lemma~\ref{lem:rs}.
-It is a consequence of P\'olya's Positivenstellensatz~\cite{polya1928uber}, which is a more general statement about multivariate polynomials. \begin{lemma}[P\'olya] For every $q \in \cM(\N)$ it holds for all $n$ large enough that $q(x)\cdot(x+1)^n \in \cP(\N)$. \end{lemma} Note that we here again drop the normalization constant and write $(x+1)^n$ rather than $2^{-n}(x+1)^n$.
+The following lemma is a strengthening of Lemma~\ref{lem:rs}. \begin{lemma}[B\'alinth] For every $q \in \cM$ it holds for all $n$ large enough that $q(x)\cdot(x+1)^n \in \cP$. \end{lemma} Note that we here again drop the normalization constant and write $(x+1)^n$ rather than $2^{-n}(x+1)^n$.
+This result is a consequence of P\'olya's Positivstellensatz~\cite{polya1928uber}, a more general statement about multivariate polynomials; see also Theorem~56 in~\cite{hardy1952inequalities}.
+In the univariate setting, a version of this result was obtained by B\'alinth; see a footnote on the first page of~\cite{polya1928uber}.